Blog

 To help you make the right choice when deciding who will be the IOR for your shipment, this post covers the following:

-• Who can act as the Importer of Record
+Who can act as the Importer of Record

-• Why businesses hire IOR service providers (and when they’re better off not using one)
+Why businesses hire IOR service providers (and when they’re better off not using one)

-• Types of IOR services available
+Types of IOR services available

-• How FGX works as an IOR provider and consultant for IT shipping (which you can learn more about here)
+How FGX works as an IOR provider and consultant for IT shipping (which you can learn more about here)

 A quick note about the nuances of international shipping: We aimed to make this post helpful for several types of decision-makers who want to understand the role of an IOR in helping a shipment clear customs.
 But there are significant nuances to global trade and international shipping.
 Variables—including what you’re shipping and the shipment’s country of origin—change what is the best approach for your shipment.
 When possible, we recommend you contact an expert in your industry.
-If you’re looking to ship IT infrastructure, contact us at FGX
+Please reach out if you’re interested in learning more, or continue reading to learn more about the different ways of handling the importing of goods.

 Who Can Be the Importer of Record on a Shipment?